8 Best Onboarding Examples and What You Can Learn From Them

 • What features are going to be most beneficial to your users?

 Answering these questions reveals some key considerations for your user onboarding experience that can be turned into best practices.
-Let’s take a look at some of the key best practices for successful onboarding.
+Let’s take a look at some key considerations for designing best onboarding experiences.

 How do you expect to create a personalized, user-centric, onboarding experience if you don’t know your users?
 User personas are key for identifying the types of users that need your product.